leods92/living-on-hue/README.md

 ## Disclaimer

 I give no warranty.
-Use it at your own risk, if it damages your device it shouldn't.
+Use it at your own risk, if it damages your device it's your responsibility.

 This uses `huejay` which is a node library that ultimately uses the HTTP API provided by the Philips Hue bridges.
 So it should be safe to use.